denten-books/plain-text/1-chapter.md

 gibberish, and the case of man who fakes reading Cyrillic by memorizing the lines phonetically.
 He talks of machines too, which produce random sounds that occasionally, by accident, correspond to some existing texts.
-In each case, we envision two mechanisms, one visible and external and one internal.
-Often, we privelege that internal mechanism as some sorot of "real criterion for a person's reading or not reading."
+In each case, we envision two mechanisms, one visible and external and one hidden and internal.
+To read, it seems that the reader must do more than act out the action of reading.
+Instead, we privelege some notion of inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
 But in fact no such internal, private mechanisms can be known to us or communicated to others properly [@wittgenstein_blue_1965, 120].
-We once again only intuit some "correct" correspondence between internal states and external signs.
+Once again, we only intuit some "correct" correspondence between internal states and external signs.
+A reading pupil must convince his teacher that the words had the intended effect.
+But, paradoxically, that state cannot be communicated but through more words.

-Ultimately, on the last page of his notebooks, Wittgenstein describes the mechanisms of reading as an "indirect way of transmitting a feeling."
+In the conclusion to his notebooks, Wittgenstein ultimately describes the mechanisms of reading as an "indirect way of transmitting a feeling."
-"Something that we can never know happens at the other end" of communication Communication, we would say now, is always mediated through signs.
-By the end of the notebooks, Wittgenstein imagines also the possibility of unmediated, "direct" non-semiotic mode communication in the direct transmission of feeling from one person to another [@wittgenstein_blue_1965, 185].
+"Something that we can never know happens at the other end" of the communication act.
+Communication, as we would say today, is always mediated.
+In conclusion, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another [@wittgenstein_blue_1965, 185].

-The thought experiments in *The Blue and Brown Notebooks* do not amount to a coherent theory of communication, semiotics, or the mind.
+Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive theory of communication, semiotics, or the mind.
 They do however contain the seeds of the reading and writing machines later imagined by Alan Turing and subsequently passed into the foundations of computer science.
-The notebooks begin and end with the interpretation of text.
+The notebooks begin and end aslo with the interpretation of text.
+Wittgentein's experimental thought machines prefigure the modern computer.

 ### *Philosophical Grammar*